giuliopanda/op-bulk-image-resizer/README.txt

 == Credits ==
-The Bulk image resize was started in 2021 by [Giulio Pandolfelli](giuliopanda@gmail.com) for graphs I use https://www.chartjs.org/ per i grafici. for translation I use Loco Translate
+The Bulk image resize was started in 2021 by [Giulio Pandolfelli](giuliopanda@gmail.com) for graphs I use https://www.chartjs.org/ for translation I use Loco Translate